-31.2 Scheduling a Module for Invocation
+30.2.
+Scheduling a Module for Invocation

-To schedule a module for invocation at a particular date/time or interval, do the following:
+To schedule a module for invocation at a particular date/time or interval, follow these steps:

 - 1. Click the Groups icon in the left tree menu. - 2.
-Click on the group in which you want to schedule a task (for example, Default). - 3.
+Click the group in which you want to schedule a task (for example, Default). - 3.
 Click the Scheduled Tasks icon on the left tree menu. - 4.
-Click on the Create tab to bring up the Schedule a Task page - 5.
+Click the Create tab to bring up the Schedule a Task page. - 5.
 Specify the URI for the module to invoke in the Task Path field.
-The task path must begin with a forward slash (/) and cannot contain a question mark '?', colon ':' or pound '#' character. - 6.
-In the Task Root field, specify the root directory (files system) or URI root (database) that contains the module.
-For example, if the module is located in the file system under MarkLogic/Docs, specify Docs. - 7.
-In the Task Type field, select one of the task types described in "Selecting a Task Type" on page 454. - 8.
+The task path must begin with a forward slash (/) and cannot contain a question mark (?), colon (:) or pound (#) character. - 6.
+In the Task Root field, specify the root directory (file system) or URI root (database) that contains the module. - 7.
+In the Task Type field, select one of the task types described in Section 30.3, "Selecting a Task Type" [320]. - 8.
 In the Database field, select the database on which to invoke the module. - 9.
-In the Task Modules field, select either the file system or database that contains the module specified in the Task Path field.
+In the Task Modules field, select either the file system or the database that contains the module specified in the Task Path field.